HarmanPreet-Singh-XYT/codylay/README.md

 - **Memory**: The agent remembers your preferences and facts about the codebase across sessions.
 - **Promote to Doc**: Found a great explanation in chat?
 Use `/promote` to turn the AI's answer into a permanent section of your documentation.

-### 🌐 Web Documentation Browser
-The Web UI isn't just a reader—it's an interactive intelligence layer.
+```bash
+codilay serve .
+```

 - **Layer 1: The Reader**: High-fidelity rendering of your sections and graph.
 - **Layer 2: The Chatbot**: Quick Q&A from documented context.
 - **Layer 3: The Deep Agent**: Reaches into source code to verify facts.

-```bash
-codilay serve .
-```
+- **Layer 4: Audit Lab**: Browse past audit reports and run new ones directly from the web interface.

-### 👁 Watch Mode
+### 👁 Watch Mode & Real-time Progress
 Run CodiLay in the background and automatically update documentation when files change.
-Uses filesystem events (via watchdog) with configurable debouncing to avoid redundant re-runs.
+- **Debounced Watcher**: Uses filesystem events (via watchdog) to auto-update on save.
+- **Real-time Progress Display**: High-resolution progress bars for file processing, triage, and LLM calls.
+- **Eager Resolution**: Wires are closed the moment a file is processed, giving you instant graph feedback.

 ```bash
 # Watch the current directory, auto-update on save